divinavitorino/security-automation/preparation-guide.md

 - 100GB disk
 - 2 processing cores

+> [!NOTE]
+> This scenario can suit a small to medium-sized company.
+> But it is important to evaluate the processing and memory load to ensure that there are no bottlenecks in the execution of processes.

 Other important infrastructure requirements:
 - DNS entry, to allow access by name
 - Configuring Firewall Rules to allow connection between the Ansible server and Active Directory